-When planting up the orchard we knew we had one Little Owl in the old oak tree.
-Since the trees went in three years ago we now have a pair of Little Owls that have attempted to mate for the last two years, though we’ve yet to see baby owls.
-I have also seen a Barn Owl working its way up the new hedgeline, hovering around 3 feet above it and literally 10 feet from where I was standing – its wing beats were silent, amazing creature.
-Needless to say we get voles now that we have hedges, and I suspect these play an important role in the feeding of the various owls.
+The old oak tree in the northern hedge is home to little owls, every spring we hear the hissing of the owlets.
+We have also seen a Barn Owl working its way up the new hedgeline, hovering around 3 feet above it and literally 10 feet from where we were standing – its wing beats silent, amazing creature.
+Needless to say we get voles now that we have hedges, and we suspect these play an important role in the feeding of the various owls.
 We also get moles who love the new root systems which seem to attract earth worms and grubs.
 Mole earth is great to add to the raised beds or compost – catch the hills before they destroy the surrounding grass or are scratched away by chickens or flattened by geese.
 In the near future we will actively encourage tits, especially blue tits, into the orchard, to eat insects from the trees.
-We are already encouraging robins near the vegetable patch, and this summer will install a bat box on the oak tree, which overlooks the orchard.
-We know we get bats, so hopefully we can entice them into the orchard to help us with the moth population.
+We are already encouraging robins near the vegetable patch.
+We have a bat box installed on the oak tree, which overlooks the orchard.
+Every night we can see bats flitting around overhead.

 Then we also have the cottage orchard planted at the back of the house.
 Currently that has 9 fruit trees, and we will probably add another one or two to the mix to create some nice shade during the summer.